Kodular/Documentation/docs/components/sensors/temperature-sensor.md

 `Type: Boolean`
 ![image](url)

 Check if the device has a temperature sensor.
+* `True` - If the device contain a temperature sensor.
+* `False` - If the device does not contain a temperature sensor.

 ### Temperature